Sampling Configuration Guide

 maxdepth=10 # Maximum tree depth

-The target_accept parameter implicitly controls the step size of the leapfrog steps in the HMC sampler.
-During tuning, the sampler will try to choose a step size, such that the acceptance statistic is target_accept.
+)The target_accept parameter implicitly controls the step size of the leapfrog steps in the HMC sampler.
+During tuning, the sampler will try to choose a step size such that the average acceptance rate is equal to target_accept.
 It has to be between 0 and 1.

 Mass Matrix Adaptation